 The dry season parameters were combinatorially worse than the wet season parameters which is particularly problematic because most egg-laying occurs during the dry season (spring) before the water reaches its annual minimum depth (typically in May; Barrus et al. 2023).
 This result suggests that improving dry season conditions for survival and growth of juvenile FAS may have a larger benefit for FAS populations than improving wet season conditions.
 If females can store their resources and hydrologic conditions can conceivably shift more of the egg laying to the wet season, then the average demographic parameters would move up and right towards stasis or growth (Hypothesis 1; Table 1).
 Although more research is needed to understand how water levels might mediate this response, one observation suggests that shifting reproduction to the wet season (July–August) can occur in shorter-hydroperiod wetlands outside the ridge-slough landscape (O’Hare 2010).

 Improved food quality could also move parameters to the right in state space (Hypothesis 2; Table 1).
 The Everglades is phosphorus-limited ecosystem and periphyton total phosphorus ranges between 30–1000 µg·g-1 with natural oligotrophic TP concentrations between 110–400 µg·g-1 in the ridge and slough landscape (Gaiser et al. 2011).
 Growth of juvenile FAS varies with TP concentrations in the periphyton (Hansen et al. 2022, Barrus et al. 2023), and previous experimental manipulations of phosphorus showed that higher TP increased growth and juvenile apple snail survival in the presence of gape-limited crayfish (Davidson and Dorn 2018).
 Our results build on this finding by indicating that TP can mediate the net community level effects of predators on recruitment in the field.
 Periphyton TP levels were highest at WCA3A site 2 (Table S3), and it was the only site that had wet season growth and survival parameter combinations that predicted population growth.
-Nevertheless, restoration and management actions expressly avoid eutrophication of the Everglades.
+Nevertheless, restoration and management actions expressly avoid eutrophication of the Everglades (citation).
 Perhaps more promisingly, the pre-drainage Everglades was a flowing ecosystem (the “River of Grass”) with water velocities > 2 cm/s.
 Recent work showed that increasing flow velocity increased growth of Pomacea apple snails through changes to microbial food quality (Hansen et al. 2022).
 Therefore, flow restorion might improve growth rates of juvenile FAS (Hypothesis 2; Table 1).

 Finally, the predation rates in the Everglades might currently be higher than historical levels as a function of non-native fishes (Pintar et al. 2023) or hydrologic conditions supporting higher densities of juvenile predators (e.g., invertebrates) in the sloughs (Hypothesis 3;Table 1).
 Some non-native fishes introduced to the Everglades have molluscivorous tendencies, but our observations of diets and tethering remnants suggested that native predators (e.g., crayfish, giant water bugs, greater sirens) in LILA seem to be more responsible for mortality patterns than non-native species like Mayan cichlids (Mayaheros uropthalmus).
 Because the predator assemblage feeding on juvenile snails included native species existing across a wide range of the hydroperiod gradient, it remains unclear how floods or hydrologic droughts would fundamentally shift survival rates (e.g., low water and drying encourage crayfish populations; Dorn and Cook 2015, Sinnickson and Dorn 2024).